choyiny/cscd01.com/src/content/syllabus.md

 time and to the best of your ability.

 If an emergency arises that prevents you from being able to complete any piece of work, or attend a quiz, contact one of the instructors immediately.
-You will need to declare your emergency on ACORN and send the instructors the exported page in order to be given special consideration.
+You must first declare your absence on ACORN with the Absence Declaration.
+Note that starting Fall 2023, the Absence Declaration is going to be limited to one time use each term, up to a maximum of 7 days.
+That declaration can/should be used for missing any academic obligations (class, quiz, mid-term, etc.).
+After students have used their one absence declaration in the term, further accommodations regarding missed work, make-ups, etc. will be at the discretion of the instructor.

 If a piece of work has been mis-marked or if you believe the rubric used to evaluate the work is not appropriate, you may request a remark.
 For a remark to succeed, you must clearly and concisely express